Bermudagrass.com - An Informational Website From Seedland.com

 prior to the first mowing.

-covering the seed is recommended.
+covering the seed is recommended or germination will not occur.
 However the seeds MUST have proper soil

 include broadcasting by hand, using seed spreaders, and hydroseeding – Rake or drag